-The University has two codes of behavior; one for academic behavior (this section of the Policy Manual) and one for social behavior (Student Code of Conduct).
+The University has two codes of behavior; one for academic behavior (this section of the Policy Manual) and one for social behavior (Student Code of Conduct in the Student Handbook - Policy Manual VII).
 The first code addresses behavioral integrity in the academic work of the University.
 The latter deals with matters outside the context of academic courses.
 The following constitutes a violation of the Huston-Tillotson University Academic Code of Conduct.